Ah, the night of Halloween.

 He stands with a scythe in hand and ends the journey with finality for many guitarists.

-Those who have tried and failed at learning to play guitar many times are at his mercy.
+Those who have tried and failed many times are at his mercy.

 Thankfully, most of you reading this are proven to be strong and dedicated and will never let the grim reaper of guitar nearby.

 I hope that little bit of Halloween madness was enjoyable for you to read too.

 If you want to protect yourself from these ghastly creatures this Halloween, then a good way to do this is to check out the Dan Thorpe Acoustic Academy.